Category Archives: Miss Marple

 The Mystery of the Missing Hour

 Agatha Christie meets Pirandello in this rather splendid audio mystery by Joseph Lidster starring Susannah Harker and David Warner as ‘time detectives’ Sapphire and Steel.
-It’s Cairo in 1926 and an expedition arrives from England to uncover the secrets of a … Continue reading
+It’s Cairo in 1926 and an expedition arrives from England to uncover the secrets of … Continue reading

 Posted in Agatha Christie, Audio Review, Big Finish, Egypt, Joseph Lidster, Miss Marple, Nigel Fairs, Poirot, Sapphire & Steel, Scene of the crime | 22 Comments